-While less than one percent of Americans serve in the military, nearly two million American children have a parent who has served in Iraq or Afghanistan.
-For all American children age 13 or younger, our country has been at war their entire lives.
+Fewer than one percent of all Americans serve in the military—yet nearly two million American children have a parent who has been deployed to Iraq or Afghanistan.
+For Americans age 15 or younger, our country has been at war their entire lives.
 What have military children and families experienced?
 How do we hear their stories, learn from them, and connect to them?
-How can we bridge the civilian-military divide?
+How can we bridge the military-civilian divide?

 This project will address these important issues and invite all Americans to join in the conversation.